SutantoAdiNugroho/candidate-vacancy-management-system/readme.md

 # Candidate and Vacancy Management API

-## This project is candidate and vacancy management system built using Spring Boot 3.5.6 and MongoDB part of technical test Jobseeker Company
+## This project is candidate and vacancy management system built using Spring Boot 3.5.6 and MongoDB

 ### Technology
 * Backend: Java, Spring Boot 3.5.6